redzimski/cpp_tttb/README.md

 Here is how TTTB's folders and files are organized:

 cpp_tttb/ [the root folder for the game; your exact name may differ]

-    ----build/
+**----build/**

 --------_internal/ [contains Pyinstaller-related files; these are crucial to include in order for the corresponding Python executable to work correctly, but you shouldn't need to modify them]

 --------tttb [tttb.exe on Windows; the main TTTB executable that you'll launch in order to start the game]

 --------tttb_py_complement [tttb_py_complement on Windows; the Python executable that TTTB uses to (1) create single-player and multiplayer visualizations and (2) combine various multiplayer files into single files.
 This executable can be called either within TTTB or as a standalone executable]

-    ----files/
+**----Files/**

 --------MP_Test_Result_Files_To_Combine/

-    --------MP_Word_Result_Files_To_Combine/ [currently unused]
+--------MP_Word_Result_Files_To_Combine/

 --------Multiplayer/ [multiplayer results will be stored here.]

 --------CPDB_for_TTTB.csv [A local copy of the Catholic Public Domain Bible.
 Your overall progress in typing through the entire Bible will get stored within this file.]

 --------game_config.csv [This file stores default configuration options, such as your name and various gameplay tags.]

 --------test_results.csv [This file provides detailed data on all of your test results, including WPM and accuracy data; start and end times; and verse-related information.]

 --------word_results.csv [This file provides word-level WPM and accuracy data.]

-    ----Visualizations/
+**----Visualizations/**

 --------Multiplayer/ [Multiplayer visualizations will get stored here.]

 --------Single_Player/ [Single-player visualizations will get stored here.]

 ## Gameplay instructions